richytong/arche-react-static-website/README.md

 ### [public/global.js](/public/global.js)

-JavaScript in this file is run at the top of all HTML `.html` files in [config.publicDir](#configpublicdir).
+JavaScript in this file is run at the top of all HTML `.html` files.
 Define global variables and functions in this file, e.g. `window.myVariable = 1`.

 ### [public/index.css](/public/index.css)